HuaijinZhang/huaijinzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+About Me
+---
 I'm a PhD student from Huazhong University of Science and Technology (HUST).
 My research interest includes LoRa technology and underground communication.
 I am advised by Prof. Tao Jiang (IEEE Fellow) from School of Electronic Information and Communications, HUST.

+Education
+---
++ Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
+2019 - now PhD in Information and Communication Engineering.
++ Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
+2015 - Jul.
+2019 Bachelor in Electronic and Information Engineering.

 Publications
 ---